-Take advantage of internship opportunities, side projects, and pro bono work.
-Employers don’t care whether you were paid or not; they just want to look at the caliber of work you are capable of executing.
+Include workk done for internships, side projects, and pro bono projects in your portfolio!\ Employers don’t care whether you were paid or not; they just want to see the caliber of work you can deliver.
 Mark said, “If you can’t find paid professional experience, you still need to continue working on your craft and demonstrating steady advancements of your skill-set over time.”

 They say in basketball, You miss 100 percent of the shots you don’t take.
 Well, if you’re offered a shot at a UX design job, even if it’s not the shot you wanted to take, you could score big in the end.
 Here are a handful of positive takeaways: Many UX design firms offer paid internships, which serve as a trial period for both you and the firm itself, as well as an opportunity for you to add professional UX work to your portfolio.
 Beyond that, you will likely learn valuable lessons via your work with real clients and an experienced team of UX designers who are willing to help you become a stronger designer.
 Finally, if all goes exceedingly well, you might come out of your internship with a job offer — some members of our own team came to us through internships!

 5. Specify your field of expertise.